thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 25 October 2022
+### Daily Rundown on Wednesday, 26 October 2022

-- The average temperature today is 15.15˚C;
+- The average temperature today is 16.72˚C;
-- With highs of 16.57˚C and lows of 10.2˚C.
+- With highs of 17.3˚C and lows of 12.79˚C.
-- You can expect overcast clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->